matthewhuff89/roarke/gdd.md

   - Most invoked by soldiers, officers, martial artists.

 ##### The God of Stars
   - A patron deity of the Elves.
-Holds dominion over light, stars, fire, and plasma.
+Holds dominion over light, stars, plasma, and creativity.
-  - Frequently invoked by mages, scientists, artificers.
+  - Frequently invoked by mages, scientists, artificers, and artists.

 ### Story